Thank you to Secret Food Tours for this complimentary tour!

 Walking in, I felt like a kid in a candy store.
 To be fair, there was fudge.
 So….it’s like an adult in a candy store 🙂

-There is just so much to take in.
+There is just so much to take in during a tour of the Borough Market.
 So after a quick introduction, you’re given some time to wander on your own.
 Be careful not to indulge too much because you may regret it later — you get plenty of food on the tour, for sure.
 But if you find something interesting, definitely buy it and take it with you for that evening or the next day.
 I bought chocolates, sausage, and cheese and they were all delicious!

 The first tasty treat you get to try is something I never understood–a Bacon sandwich (or Bacon bap).
 Why would you put only bacon on a sandwich?
 I get that bacon is delicious.
 But a bacon bap?
 Why wouldn’t you throw on some egg and cheese to make it worth eating?